 I’m often working when I travel.
 It’s appreciated when a desk and a decent chair comes with the room.
 Sometimes I get a bit stir crazy and want a change of scenery so I was happy to find a small sitting area where I could sip on a tea and get some writing done.
 It had comfy couches accessorized with funky pillows, some small tables, and a door that lead to a balcony.
 During the day, there’s too much traffic coming from the street to enjoy any peace and quiet out there.
 I didn’t have a chance to revisit in the evening when I think it would be a more inviting space.

-Location is a great plus for the property.
-Thought it doesn’t have its own restaurant, it’s right on Wilson Street, which has plenty of options whether you’re looking for quick and cheap on the run (Tim Hortons, that famous Canadian chain) or something more elegant.
-There’s a French bakery handy, a pub nearby and a very good Indian restaurant (India Village Ancaster), as well as Ancaster Mill, a popular spot for weddings.
+Location is a great plus for the Barracks Inn property.
+Though it doesn’t have its own restaurant, it’s right on Wilson Street, which has plenty of options whether you’re looking for quick and cheap on the run (Tim Hortons, that famous Canadian chain) or something more elegant.
+There’s a French bakery handy, a pub nearby, and a very good Indian restaurant (India Village Ancaster), as well as Ancaster Mill, a popular spot for weddings.

 For flying in, the Hamilton International Airport is about 15 minutes away.
 It’s a small, highly efficient facility that offers a more civilized option to the business of Toronto Pearson.
 Give The Barracks Inn a try and you’ll be pleased that you did.
 It’s as quaint as the small town of Ancaster and just as loaded with history, too.